PetronellaPC/Various-issues---solutions/Migrating a git repo with history and brenches, also altered history if needed.md

         `git remote add origin https://<destination-repo-domain>/<new-repo-name>.git`
         `git fetch`
         `git branch --set-upstream-to=origin/master`
+Here `master` is the main branch.
+It can have another name, depending on the repo is setup.
 And done.
 The local machine files can be removed.
 Working with the repo involves cloning the destination repo.